tolak/awesome-index/README.md

 ## Getting started

-Fill in your private key at here
+Fill in your private key and recipient address on dest chain,

 ```javascript
 const wallet = new ethers.Wallet(